 Pants for men is a broad umbrella term that encompasses several different styles.
-You’ve got dress pants, jeans, chinos to start you off, but you can delve further into the pants rabbit hole with options such as beach pants, joggers and even cargo pants, for example.
-What these all have in common is their ability to not only transform your wardrobe, leaving you prepared for any situation – be it work, play or travel – but they can do so with very little hassle.
+You’ve got dress pants, jeans, chinos to start you off, but you can delve further into the pants rabbit hole with options such as beach pants, joggers, and even cargo pants, for example.
+What these all have in common is their ability to not only transform your wardrobe, leaving you prepared for any situation – be it work, play, or travel – but they can do so with very little hassle.

 Once you have a solid selection of pants lined up in your closest, you also have the tools required to begin experimenting with various outfit combinations, whereby you can eventually become the king of style town.
 There are, however, some key factors to consider before you head out shopping, which we’ll now explain in great detail.

 The way the fabric hugs (or doesn’t hug) your body is crucial.
-If your trousers don’t fit correctly it won’t matter what brand, material or colour the pants are, they’re quite simply going to suck.
-Ensure that your waist fits in the waistband and that there isn’t too much or too little fabric in the other key areas (glutes, thighs and calves).
+If your trousers don’t fit correctly it won’t matter what brand, material, or colour the pants are, they’re quite simply going to suck.
+Ensure that your waist fits in the waistband and that there isn’t too much or too little fabric in the other key areas (glutes, thighs, and calves).

 If you are really concerned about the fit, simply check the size guide available for most products.

-The style of the pants is composed of fit, fabric, colour, pattern.
+The style of the pants is composed of fit, fabric, colour, and pattern.
 For example, some dark green linen trousers with a drawstring waist will be fantastic for your next tropical getaway with sandals, however, they simply will not fly in the office.

 Similarly, some tapered, woollen navy trousers with side adjustors will look sharp in the board room with a suit, however, trying to dress them down with white sneakers could make you look out of place.